SovereignCloudStack/standards/Standards/scs-XXXX-vN-taxonomy-of-failsafe-levels.md

 ### Differentiation between failsafe levels and high availability, disaster recovery, redundancy and backups

-The levels auf failsafeness that are defined in this decision record are classifying the possibilities and impacts of failure cases (such as data loss) and possible measures.
+The levels of failsafeness defined in this decision record classify the possibilities and impacts of failure cases (such as data loss) and the possible measures.
 High Availability, disaster recovery, redundancy and backups are all measures that can and should be applied to IaaS and KaaS deployments by both CSPs and Users to reduce the possibility and impact of data loss.
 So with this document every reader can see to what level of failsafeness their measures protect user data.